E-invoice in Ireland

 No; invoices are exchanged through networks and service providers.

-Ireland has implemented Directive 2014/55/EU, requiring all contracting authorities to accept EN 16931‑compliant electronic invoices.
-The Office of Government Procurement (OGP) has established a multi‑supplier e‑Invoicing Framework to facilitate adoption across the public sector.
-Central government bodies have been required to receive e‑invoices since April 2019, with sub‑central government following in April 2020.
+Ireland has implemented Directive 2014/55/EU, requiring all contracting authorities to accept EN 16931-compliant electronic invoices.
+The Office of Government Procurement (OGP) has established a multi-supplier e-Invoicing Framework to support adoption across the public sector, with Irish public bodies able to receive and process structured e-invoices via the Peppol network since April 2019 (central government) and April 2020 (sub-central government).

-Our Peppol Access Point service connects Irish suppliers and authorities to the network, simplifying compliance with EN 16931 and enabling cross‑border e‑invoicing with partners throughout Europe.
-Whether you’re a supplier to Irish public bodies or a business seeking to digitise your invoicing processes, we provide the tools and expertise to make the transition seamless.
+Our Peppol Access Point service connects Irish suppliers and authorities to the network, simplifying compliance with EN 16931 and enabling seamless cross-border e-invoicing across Europe.
+Whether you’re a supplier to Irish public bodies or a business preparing for upcoming B2B e-invoicing requirements, we provide the tools and expertise to make the transition smooth and efficient.

 As a certified Peppol Access Point, we provide complete e-invoicing solutions for businesses across Europe.
 Our platform handles format conversion, real-time validation, and seamless integration with national systems.